solasamuel/2023-online-filings-technical-interview-part-1/README.md

 # 2023-online-filings-technical-interview-part-1

-This is an attempt at the OnlineFilings technical interview.
+This is an attempt at the OnlineFilings technical interview with vanilla js in a MERN stack.

 ## Installation